Andrew Masich, PhD, President and CEO

 Under Andy’s leadership, the History Center has been recognized for its award-winning exhibitions and innovative educational programs.
 He has forged strategic partnerships with the Smithsonian Institution, the Commonwealth of Pennsylvania, Allegheny Conference for Community Development, Boy Scouts of America, VisitPittsburgh, American Association for State and Local History, and 125 History Center affiliate museums in Western Pennsylvania.

-A recognized authority on the preservation and creative interpretation of history, he has served on the American Alliance of Museums accreditation commission and as a faculty member of the prestigious Seminar for Historical Administration.
+Andy is an adjunct Professor of History at Carnegie Mellon University and is a recognized authority on the preservation and interpretation of history.
+He has served on the American Alliance of Museums Accreditation Commission and as a faculty member of the prestigious Seminar for Historical Administration.
 His lively lectures on subjects ranging from American Indians to American innovation have entertained and educated audiences from coast to coast.
 Among his popular presentations are “Unknown Stories of the Civil War,” “History of Innovation,” “Young George Washington,” “Lighten Up!” (humor therapy for directors and other humor impaired museum professionals), and “History Museum Vampires: How to Suck the Life Out of Your Museum.”
 He makes regular television appearances on KDKA (CBS), including the popular “Pittsburgh’s Hidden Treasures” programs and the regular feature, “Pittsburgh History Today.”
 With Public Television partners at WQED, he has won Emmys for his historical documentaries.
 He serves as an expert for a variety of national media outlets, including the Associated Press, The New York Times, The Travel Channel, and The History Channel.
 His popular Pittsburgh “History Minutes” can be heard daily on KQV Radio.